thephez/dpp-spec/docs/data-trigger.md

   ✔ should allow creating a second level domain by any identity

 createFeatureFlagDataTrigger
-  ✔ should return an error if heigh is lower than block height ✔ should return an error if owner id is not equal to top level identity id ✔ should pass
+  ✔ should return an error if height is lower than block height ✔ should return an error if owner id is not equal to top level identity id ✔ should pass